aRI0U/translate-subs/README.md

 implement the `translate_text` method.
 Then add your custom translator in `translate.__init__.py` and you should be able to call it by specifying the appropriate backend in your config file (see **Usage**).

+### Callbacks

+To implement your own callbacks, create a new file in `callbacks/` and create a subclass of the ABC `Callback`.
+Your callback will be automatically registered to the package, so that you would be able to call it by typing `callbacks.MySuperCallback` after module `callbacks` is imported.
+Similarly, the callback can be called directly by name in your config file.

 ## TODO

 ### Short-term

-- write `README.md`
+- finish writing `README.md`
-- put a licence
 - finish to find good hyperparameters
-- write a `requirements.txt`
-- ensure minimal imports
-- put the splitter warning somewhere else
-- help in parser

 ### Long-term

-- informative and proper logging using `logging` instead of `print`
+- informative and proper logging using `logging` instead of `print`/`warnings`
 - more informative progress bar when using `rich`
 - check if the set of hparams is the same in all languages
 - more permissive outfile-pattern
 - detail the behaviour of splitter and callbacks
-- auto-register callbacks (decorator?)
 - handle `TODOs` everywhere in the code
 - explain how to tune hyperparameters by oneself
 - finish to write docs
+- argparser for `tune_hparams.py` and `data/prepare_data.py`

 ### "Future work"